 Technical and professional courses help you develop high level skills, equivilent to A-Levels, but with the added bonus of work experience, employer links and projects and practical tasks, instead of exams.
 In addition:

 - Our lecturers have recent experience in the industry they teach, meaning you will learn all about what its really like to work within the industry you choose to study

 - We constantly work with a range of employers, meaning you can hear about opportunities and industry developments straight from the people who know it best

 - A package of qualifications, which includes your 'subject' qualification, maths and English, work experience and general skills such as team working and communication

 - A period of invaluable work experience, allowing you the opportunity to try your chosen career before you go into it full time

-- A range of subject areas to choose from, including Dental Nursing, Games Design, Paralegal and Refrigeration and Air Conditioning
+- A range of subject areas to choose from, including Dental Nursing, Games Design, Surveying (Built Environment) and Refrigeration and Air Conditioning

 - Flexible timetables, which allow you to build in more extra curricular activities, work experience and extended projects that best suit your own goals